danlikestocode/danlikestocode/README.md

 - I am a full-time student studying computer science
 - I love building things that improve the developer experience
-- I'm enjoy spending time messing with hardware and FPGA's
+- I'm enjoy spending time messing with hardware and digital design

 I honestly just love building performant systems in low level languages, as well as building beautiful front-end systems that don't compromise on speed.